RhinoHealth/user-resources/examples/nvflare/encrypted-model-code-and-weights/README.md

     secrets_fed_server=json.dumps({"key":""}), # Add the value from ~/myprecious )
 ```
-7. After training has completed, you can download the encrypted weights in the Rhino Health UI or via the SDK
+4. After training has completed, you can download the encrypted weights in the Rhino Health UI or via the SDK
+<br><br>

 #### **Under the Hood**
 * The container image only includes the encrypted version of `network.py.enc` and not the original decrypted version